quinoah/quinoah/README.md

 - 👋 Hi, I’m @quinoah

-- 🌱 CTO at alt.co .
+- 🌱 fractional CTO at alt.co .

 <!---
 quinoah/quinoah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.